 Except for egg and sperm cells, the other cells in our body have 46 chromosomes containing our genes in the form of DNA.
 For the most part, each cell has two copies of every chromosome, one inherited from the mother and one from the father.
 This rule is different when applied to the sex chromosomes, which are also known as “X” and “Y." Females have two X chromosomes, whereas males have one X chromosome and one Y chromosome.
 Since the SH2D1A genes are located on the X chromosome, females have two copies of each of these genes, while males have only one copy.

 Because of this feature, an alteration in the SH2D1A or XIAP gene will affect female and male individuals differently.
-If a woman has one X chromosome with an alteration in SH2D1A or XIAP and her other X chromosome has a normal SH2D1A or XIAP gene, she is said to be a “carrier.”
-Despite having an alteration in one of her two gene copies, the normal SH2D1A or XIAP gene will produce enough protein so that she does not develop X-linked lymphoproliferative syndrome.
+If a woman has one X chromosome with an alteration in SH2D1A or XIAP and her other X chromosome has a normal SH2D1A or XIAP gene, she is said to be a “carrier” of the gene mutation.
+Despite having a mutation in one of her two gene copies, the normal SH2D1A or XIAP gene will produce enough protein so she does not develop X-linked lymphoproliferative syndrome.
 This normal copy provides a protective effect for a female X-linked lymphoproliferative syndrome carrier.
 This female carrier, however, can pass her X chromosome with the SH2D1A or XIAP alteration to a proportion of her future children.
 Thus, a female carrier can transmit the trait to develop X-linked lymphoproliferative syndrome.

 Since males have a single X-chromosome, they have only one copy of the SH2D1A and XIAP genes.
 Therefore, when a male has an alteration in SH2D1A or XIAP, he will develop clinical signs of X-linked lymphoproliferative syndrome.
 This is because he does not have an extra normal copy of SH2D1A or XIAP on his Y chromosome to compensate by making normal SAP or XIAP protein.
 The Y chromosome in males does not contain the same genes that are carried on the X chromosome.